Cro (TV series): Broadcast

 Cro debuted on September 18, 1993, on ABC.
 Even though the show received high ratings and drew the largest audience in its time slot, ABC cancelled the series after two seasons.
-The last episode premiered on October 22, 1994.
+The last episode premiered on December 3, 1994.
 In response to the cancellation, the Children's Television Workshop started planning its own TV channel where it could air Cro as well as other shows from its library.
 The CTW's senior Vice President, Gary Knell, said that "the lesson for us was that we can't rely entirely on other channels to put on programs which are educational as well as entertaining."
-The new channel was eventually named Noggin, and it launched as a joint venture with Nickelodeon in February 1999.
+The new channel was eventually named Noggin, and it launched as a joint venture with MTV Networks (the owners of Nickelodeon) in February 1999.
 Reruns of Cro were a mainstay on Noggin's schedule.

 From 1999 until April 2002, Cro aired during the daytime on Noggin.
 From April 2002 until January 2004, the show only aired during Noggin's early-morning hours, during time slots reserved for Cable in the Classroom.
 Nickelodeon itself also aired Cro during a block called "Noggin on Nick" from 2000 to 2002.

 Home media

-Three VHS tapes were released by Republic Home Video in the United States:
+Three VHS tapes were released by Republic Pictures Home Video in the United States: